Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 2. Bootstrap accordion not collapsing

     * The accordion wouldn't collapse once it had been opened.
-You could see the browser attempting to close the accordion looking almost like a glitch.
+You could see the browser attempting to close the accordion, creating a glitching effect.
-    * After scouring the bootstrap documentation, I tried several potential solutions.
+    * I reviewed the bootstrap documentation and tried several potential solutions involving class names.
+    * After triple checking my code to ensure that it matched the Bootstrap documentation, I knew that a new solution was needed.
-    * A JS script was needed to close the accordion
+    * A JS script was needed to close the accordion manually.

       $('.open-close1').collapse('toggle', {
             parent: '#accordion1'